 As a customer walks in a shop with goods being displayed on the shelves, the goods do not constitute as offers but mere invitation to treat.
 It is the customer who makes the offer to purchase the goods when he takes the goods off the shelves and proceeds to the cashier for payment.
 It is the cashier, on behalf of the entity he or she is working for, who will therefore decide whether to accept the customer’s offer or not.
 An agreement would be formed if the cashier were to accept the customer’s offer to purchase the goods.

-Advertisements are generally invitation to treat and does not constitute an offer.
+Advertisements are generally invitation to treat and do not constitute an offer.
 However, in exceptional cases based on their factual circumstances, advertisements may constitute an offer.
-In this latter situation, there are several factors to be weighed and considered in determining whether such advertisement is specifically intended to be an offer.
+In this latter situation, there are several factors to be weighed and considered in determining whether such an advertisement is specifically intended to be an offer.

 An offer can be revoked or withdrawn at any time prior to it being accepted.
 However, such revocation or withdrawal of the offer must be communicated to the targeted offeree, be it through the offeror or some other reliable source.